gitkraken/vscode-gitlens/README.md

 - Adds an _Open Revision..._ command (`gitlens.openFileRevision`) to open the selected revision for the current file

-- Adds an _Open Revision from Branch or Tag..._ command (`gitlens.openFileRevisionFromBranch`) to open the revision of the current file from the selected branch
+- Adds an _Open Revision from..._ command (`gitlens.openFileRevisionFrom`) to open the revision of the current file from the selected reference

 - Adds an _Open Changes (with difftool)_ command (`gitlens.externalDiff`) to the source control group and source control resource context menus to open the changes of a file or set of files with the configured git difftool